Brightspace/test-reporting-action/docs/storage-schema.md

 there columns as well as the corresponding JSON path within the report format the data is sourced from.

+> [!NOTE]
+  The storage schema is always based on the [latest report schema] and uses the [auto upgrading report construct] to make sure it's always the latest schema.

 ## Tables

 ### `summary`